List of Community Gardens on PEI

 While each garden is different, many community gardens have shared tools and other resources

 Desbrisay Community Garden, Desbrisay Crescent, downtown Charlottetown.
 This garden was initiated in 2001 by the Cooper Institute in collaboration with the City of Charlottetown through an initiative that focused on sustainability in an urban environment.
 The City of Charlottetown provides water and lawn maintenance.
-There is a waiting list for plot rentals.
+There is a waiting list for plots.

 Victoria Park raised beds community gardens is located beside the Victoria Park ball diamonds.
 These beds are maintained by the City of Charlottetown and the food is available to the general public.
 The City has identified locations in Charlottetown where they would support a community garden should a community group come forward.
 Contact the Sustainability Officer to learn more.